techharshofficial/Python-Installation-Using-Pyevn/README.md

   pyenv install 3.12.1
 ```

-hList all the Python versions you have installed using pyenv:
+List all the Python versions you have installed using pyenv:

 ```bash
   pyenv versions